matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Data-Definition-Language/alter-stage.md

 -- Try to export the data of the user table to the data stage named 'stage1:/user.csv', but stage1 has been disabled, so it is no longer available, and an error is reported mysql> SELECT * FROM user INTO OUTFILE 'stage1:/user.csv';
 ERROR 20101 (HY000): internal error: stage 'stage1' is invalid, please check

+-- Re-enable with a data stage named 'stage1' mysql> ALTER STAGE stage1 SET ENABLE = TRUE;
+Query OK, 0 rows affected (0.00 sec)

+-- The export can be executed successfully again mysql> SELECT * FROM user INTO OUTFILE 'stage1:/user.csv';
 ```